adamliuio/adam-notes-content/Thoughts/build-fast-not-slow.md

 ---
-title: Build Fast, Not Slow
+title: "Build Fast, Not Slow"
 ---

 > <Highlight>Be Impatient With Actions, Be Patience With The Results.</Highlight>